aGotelli/Andrea_Gotelli_EROLA_Assignment/README.md

 In this state, the robot follows the sphere using the twist computed in the callback function [imageReceived](#RB-IR).
 Moreover, some instance checking are performed in this state.
 First, if the ball was reached, than it checks the current robot level of fatigue.
 In the case the level results equal to the threshold, it changes the state into [Rest](#RSMD-REST) state with the "tired" transition.
 On the other hand, if the level of fatigue is still under the threshold, it changes the state into [Turn Head Counterclockwise](#RSMD-THCCW) with the transition "turn_head".
 Finally, if the ball disappears from the robot view and thus is not detected for a certain amount of time, then the robot simply changes its state back to [Move](#RSMD-MOVE) with the transition "stop_play".

 ###### <a name="RSMD-THCCW"></a>The Turn Head Counterclockwise state
 In this state, the robot takes the current value for the neck joint angle, and controls the neck in order to set it to its lower limit: -pi/4.
-Once the neck joint has reached this orientation, it uses the transition "done" to move to the next step: [Turn Head Clockwise](#RSMD-THCW).
+Once the neck joint has reached this orientation it waits for one second and then it uses the transition "done" to move to the next step: [Turn Head Clockwise](#RSMD-THCW).

 ###### <a name="RSMD-THCW"></a>The Turn Head Clockwise state
 In this state, the robot takes the current value for the neck joint angle, and controls the neck in order to set it to its upper limit: pi/4.
-Once the neck joint has reached this orientation, it uses the transition "done" to move to the next step: [Set Head Straight](#RSMD-SHS)
+Once the neck joint has reached this orientation it waits for one second and then it uses the transition "done" to move to the next step: [Set Head Straight](#RSMD-SHS)

 ###### <a name="RSMD-SHS"></a>The Set Head Straight state
 In this state, the robot takes the current value for the neck joint angle, and controls the neck in order to set it back to the original orientation, i.e. with the angle equal to 0.
 Once the neck joint has reached this orientation, it uses the transition "done" to move back to the [Follow Ball](#RSMD-FB) state.